manzt/zod-ome-ngff/README.md

 import * as v03 from "ome-ngff-schema-zod/0.3";
 import * as v04 from "ome-ngff-schema-zod/0.4";

-import * as schemas from "ome-ngff-schema-zod"; // v0.4
+import * as schemas from "ome-ngff-schema-zod"; // latest
 ```

 # development